 Financial Aid Resources

-Applying for financial aid is an important step for students attending college.
-If you are making such plans, you will need to complete the Free Application for Federal Student Aid (FAFSA) by your college’s priority deadline.
-The FAFSA, is the official document used by all colleges and universities to determine a student’s eligibility for all federal, state and institutional financial aid.
+For most students planning to attend college or career school, financial aid is essential.
+Walk through the steps of how financial aid works, resources to pay for college, and loan repayment options.
+You will need to complete the Free Application for Federal Student Aid (FAFSA) by your college’s priority deadline.
+The FAFSA is the official document used by all colleges and universities to determine a student’s eligibility for all federal, state and institutional financial aid.